 Did You Know?

-Secretary of State Debra Bowen has launched the new California Online Voter Registration (COVR) application process.
+California Online Voter Registration (COVR) is now available.
 Anyone who is eligible to register to vote in California can submit an electronic voter registration application by going to http://registertovote.ca.gov/

 Although voters have many rights, as a registered voter you may not do the following:

 - Vote more than once during a single election

 - Vote using another person’s identity

 - Influence the decisions of other voters using rewards, bribes, threats, or any other kind of force